Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Configuration.md

 We encourage you to experiment with a `RetryTimeoutSeconds` value suitable for your hardware.
 Higher, paradoxically, is usually less safe.

 If you have several UI test projects it can be cumbersome to maintain a *TestConfiguration.json* file for each.
-Instead you can set the value of the `LOMBIQ_SHARED_TEST_CONFIGURATION` environment variable to the absolute path of a central configuration file and then each project will look it up.
+Instead you can set the value of the `LOMBIQ_UI_TESTING_TOOLBOX_SHARED_TEST_CONFIGURATION` environment variable to the absolute path of a central configuration file and then each project will look it up.
 If you place an individual *TestConfiguration.json* into a test directory it will still take precedence in case you need special configuration for just that one.

 `MaxParallelTests` sets how many UI tests should run at the same time.
 It is an important property if you want to run your UI tests in parallel, check out the inline documentation in [`OrchardCoreUITestExecutorConfiguration`](../Services/OrchardCoreUITestExecutorConfiguration.cs).